DevThompson/DCDarknetNPCSetup/README.md

 Locate the line with "exit 0" and add the following just above it:

     iptables-restore < /etc/iptables.ipv4.nat

+### Forward internet traffic
+Devices can connect to our access point but they won't have internet.
+We need to setup a bridge to allow this.
+Start by installing the necessary tool brctl:

+    sudo apt-get install bridge-utils

+Add a new bridge:

+    sudo brctl addbr br0

+If you get a message stating that br0 already exists, you will need to delete the bridge and recreate it:

+    sudo ifconfig br0 down
+    sudo brctl delbr br0
+    sudo brctl addbr br0

+Connect the bridge to the ethernet:

+    sudo brctl addif br0 eth0

+Edit the interfaces file:

+    sudo nano /etc/network/interfaces

+Add the following the bottom of the page:

+    auto br0
+    iface br0 inet manual
+    bridge_ports eth0 wlan0

+Reboot:

+    sudo shutdown -r now

+Once the pi comes back up, you should have a wireless network called 'dark' with the password 'darknetnpc'.
+Connect using your phone or laptop and verify that you are able to reach the internet.
+If not, walk through the steps again to make sure nothing was missed.

 ### Spoof the MAC address - WIP
 The DCDN badge looks for a specific MAC address start with dc:d0 so we need to lie a little bit.
 Use the macchanger tool for linux to set the MAC address to dc:d0:22:33:44:55.
 Adding more to this once clearer.